 Venice Bootleg

 Venice Bootleg came to us through friends.
-Some folks had been vacationing in Venice Itally and eaten at a local cafe.
+Some folks had been vacationing in Venice Italy and eaten at a local cafe.
 They loved the hot peppers in their dish and asked the waiter what kind of peppers they were.
 Soon, the chef came from the kitchen, bearing a branch of the peppers, which he grew out in the backyard.
 The folks “smuggled” some seeds home in their luggage so became known as “bootleg peppers”!
 We’re so glad they did!
 Very productive and just hot enough to make you sweat.